Practical BET measurements

 - Equilibration criteria

-- verify reversibility within the BET range (or understand why the isotherm is not reversible)
+- Verify the reversibility within the BET range (or understand why the isotherm is not reversible)

 - Verify that the \(C\) constant is positive : \(C \gt 0\)